Surveillance of antimicrobial use and resistance in human health

 Who is involved

-The Department of Health and Aged Care piloted the HOTspots program as part of the AURA surveillance program in 2022–23.
+The Department of Health, Disability and Ageing piloted the HOTspots program as part of the AURA surveillance program in 2022–23, and the Australian Centre for Disease Control is purchasing some HOTspots data in 2025–26.

-HOTspots data have been available to clinicians in rural and remote northern Australia since January 2019.
+HOTspots data have been available to clinicians in regional and remote areas of northern Australia since January 2019.
 The data are being widely used across hospitals and clinics in these locations.
-Data from HOTspots were included in the AURA 2021 report and the AURA 2023 report.
+Data from HOTspots were included in the:

 How it works

-Pathology providers across the northermost part of Australia provide data on antimicrobial resistant infections they process.
-HOTspots formats the data for practitioners to access.
+Pathology providers across regional and remote areas of northern Australia provide data on antimicrobial resistant infections they process.
+The HOTspots tool formats the data for practitioners to access.
 Practitioners can then survey the resistant microbes that may be prevalent in their region.
 This helps them choose the most appropriate treatment for their patients.

 Find out more

-Learn more by viewing the HOTspots antimicrobial resistance video and visiting the HOTspots digital platform.
+Learn more by visiting the HOTspots digital platform.

 Global Antimicrobial Resistance and Use Surveillance System (GLASS)